ljosberinn/xeph-ui/augmentation-log-issues.md

   ![image](https://user-images.githubusercontent.com/29307652/281191638-5bba54ab-d0ba-4289-b462-931a4dd6764e.png)

-  - now this is a bit more tricky. each ability that reattributes should have a reattributing event basically _directly_ after the initial event. there may be minor delay but usually they are share the same timestamp.
+  - now this is a bit more tricky. each ability that reattributes should have a reattributing event basically _directly_ or very close after the initial event. there may be minor delay but usually they are share the same timestamp.

-  - **do note that certain things are expected to not reattribute, most notably all non-class/spec specific spells shouldn't, e.g. trinkets or embellishments**
+  - **do note that certain things are expected to not reattribute:
+    - embellishments and trinkets don't scale with main stat, so no `Ebon Might` reattribution
+    - abilities that are guaranteed to crit e.g. during `Combustion` or `Lava Burst` should not reattribute `Prescience`

 </details>